vellankikoti/argocd-microservices-demo/scenario_05_gitops_argocd.md

 ## 🚀 Introduction
 This scenario demonstrates GitOps best practices using ArgoCD and Argo Rollouts to manage a real microservices demo (Google Online Boutique).
 You'll learn how to:
-- Install and access ArgoCD
+- Install and access ArgoCD and Argo Rollouts
 - Deploy and manage microservices with GitOps
 - Use overlays for local/cloud/rollouts
+- **Experience interactive deployment strategies with visual feedback**
-- Demo canary, blue-green, and rolling deployments
+- **Demo canary, blue-green, and rolling deployments with real-time monitoring**
 - Use helper scripts for easy management
 - Troubleshoot common issues